ManyMath/monero-rust/README.md

 - Securely zero memory after secrets are used.

 # Acknowledgements
 - Thank you Luke "kayabaNerve" Parker and Serai for `monero-serai` and the Monero Oxide team for `monero-oxide`.
+- Thank you to the Cuprate team (Boog900, hinto-hinai) for their pure Rust CryptoNight implementation enabling monero-wallet-cli compatibility.
 - Thank you Diego "rehrar" Salazar and Cypher Stack for commissioning me to prove this concept via the https://github.com/cypherstack/libxmr project.